Punjab polls: AAP's CM face Bhagwant Mann to contest from Dhuri | Politics

 - India

-Aam Aadmi Party's chief ministerial face Bhagwant Mann will contest from the Dhuri assembly seat in Sangrur district for the next month's assembly polls in Punjab.
+Aam Aadmi Party's chief ministerial face Bhagwant Mann will contest the Punjab Assembly elections from the Dhuri assembly seat in Sangrur district.

-The announcement in this regard was made by party’s senior leader Raghav Chadha in Mohali on Thursday.
+The announcement was made by party's senior leader Raghav Chadha in Mohali on Thursday.

 Forty-eight-year-old Mann, a comedian-turned-politician, is a two-time Lok Sabha MP from the Sangrur parliamentary constituency.

-The Dhuri assembly seat is presently represented by Congress MLA Dalvir Singh Goldy.
+The Dhuri assembly seat, which is a part of the Sangrur parliamentary constituency, is presently represented by Congress MLA Dalvir Singh Goldy.

+Chadha said the people of Dhuri will “shower their love and bless” Mann and make him victorious with a record margin.

+“This constituency is not only of the AAP's CM face but also of the person who will become the chief minister of Punjab,” he said.

 Voting for Punjab's 117 Assembly seats is scheduled for February 20.
 The counting will take place on March 10.